nathanlesage/Zettlr_old/readme.md

 $ php artisan db:seed
 ```

-The `touch`-command is because Artisan has a bug that prevents it from automatically create the database-file.
+The `touch`-command is because Artisan has a bug that prevents it from automatically creating the database-file.
 Of course, if you want to use another database type, edit the following line in `config/database.php`:

 ```
 'default' => env('DB_CONNECTION', 'sqlite'),